-Standard cross-attention $\text{Attn}(\mathbf{Q}, \mathbf{K}, \mathbf{V})$ computes attention weights solely based on content similarity.
-Such mechanisms are unaware of the task objective and cannot distinguish task-relevant features from redundant noise in the auxiliary modality, potentially injecting noise into the fused representation.
-To address this limitation, we propose Dynamic Fisher Attention (DFA), whose core idea is that query generation should not depend solely on input features themselves, but should instead be driven by feature sensitivity to the task objective.
+The standard cross-attention mechanism $\text{Attn}(\mathbf{Q}, \mathbf{K}, \mathbf{V})$ typically computes weights based on content-based similarity.
+This mechanism lacks awareness of the task objective and cannot distinguish task-relevant effective features from redundant noise in the auxiliary modality, potentially introducing noise into the fusion results.
+To address this issue, this paper proposes Dynamic Fisher Attention (DFA).
+The core idea of this module is that the generation of the attention query vector (Query) should not depend solely on the input features themselves but should be driven by the sensitivity of the features to the task objective.

-\paragraph{Incremental Fisher Estimation} Geometrically, the FIM characterizes the sensitivity of the model's predictive distribution to small perturbations in the feature space.
-For a feature representation $\mathbf{h}$, the FIM is defined as
+\textbf{Incremental Fisher Estimation.} Geometrically, the FIM characterizes the sensitivity of the model's predicted distribution to small perturbations in the feature space.
+For a feature representation $\mathbf{h}$, its FIM is defined as

-Directions with high Fisher information correspond to the subspace with the largest curvature of the loss surface, where feature changes have decisive influence on classification outcomes.
+Feature directions with high Fisher information correspond to the subspaces where the loss function has the largest curvature, i.e., variations in features along these directions have a decisive influence on the final classification decision.

-However, explicitly constructing and frequently updating the full $d\times d$ FIM in high-dimensional deep networks incurs prohibitive computational cost.
-Precisely computing second-order statistics in each training iteration requires $O(d^2)$ operations, and extracting the Fisher principal subspace via full eigendecomposition costs $O(d^3)$ time.
-Such overhead makes real-time Fisher updates within the training loop intractable.
-To resolve this, we require an efficient approach to track the principal eigenspace of the FIM.
-We adopt Oja's rule \cite{oja1982simplified}, an online principal component analysis algorithm rooted in Hebbian learning \cite{hebb1949organization}, which incrementally approximates the top-$k$ eigenvectors of the FIM during training.
-This iterative update avoids full-matrix eigendecomposition, reducing space complexity to $O(dk)$ and per-step update complexity to $O(dk)$.
+However, explicitly constructing and frequently updating the full $d\times d$ FIM in high-dimensional deep networks faces severe computational bottlenecks.
+Accurately computing second-order statistics in each training iteration requires $O(d^2)$ operations, and performing full-matrix eigendecomposition to extract the Fisher principal subspace has $O(d^3)$ time complexity.
+Such high computational costs make real-time updating of Fisher information within the training loop of deep neural networks unscalable.To address this challenge, an efficient method is needed to track the principal eigenspace of the FIM.
+This paper introduces Oja's Rule~\cite{oja1982simplified}, an online principal component analysis algorithm based on Hebbian learning~\cite{hebb1949organization}, which can incrementally approximate the top $k$ principal eigenvectors of the FIM during training.
+This method avoids full-matrix eigendecomposition through iterative updates, reducing the space complexity to $O(dk)$ and the per-step update complexity to $O(dk)$ as well.